NixOS: For developers

 of something as broad as this is not easy and I feel I’ve only managed to scrape

-the surface of describing development on NixOS
+the surface of describing development on NixOS (or using just Nix, the package

 manager).

-can be a very powerful thing indeed, but don’t
+Development based around Nix can be a very powerful thing indeed, but don’t

 expect it to be a walk in the park.
 I see the lack of proper documentation and

-poor discoverability as one of the main hurdles Nix
+poor discoverability as one of the main hurdles Nix and nixpkgs has to

-is a huge collection of Nix
+overcome.
+Again, nixpkgs is a huge collection of Nix expressions for

 applications, libraries, and tools ranging across many different programming